jacobkap/crimebythenumbers/docs/choropleth-maps.md

 Note that when we downloaded the data, it came with multiple files (some with extensions .cpg, .dbf, etc) but we only have the file with the .shp extension inside of `st_read()`.
 We still **do** need all of the files and `st_read()` is using them even if not explicitly called.
 So make sure every file downloaded is in the same working directory as the .shp file.

-As always when dealing with a new data set, let's peak at the first 6 rows.
+As usual when dealing with a new data set, let's look at the first 6 rows.

 ```r